 Directed by Tim Van Patten | Written by David Chase & Frank Renzulli | 48 min

 9.2 / 10

 Chris has always been a somewhat polarizing character among fans.
-He’s often a boneheaded loose cannon and his arc in the final seasons can be repetitive.
-Some people get annoyed with Chris.
+Some people get annoyed with his loose-cannon, boneheaded antics.
 I fall on the other side of the argument.
 I was a fan of Chris my first time viewing the series and he’s been a favorite of mine ever since.
-This is the episode that did it.
+This is the hour that did it.

-The first couple episodes saw Chris as a hotheaded cocky asshole.
+The first couple episodes saw Chris as a hotheaded, cocky douche.
 After he received a mock execution in “Denial, Anger, Acceptance”, he was emotionally knocked down a peg and has since gained a little more sympathy.
-“The Legend of Tennessee Moltisanti”, however, is the first time where the character earns our empathy.
+“The Legend of Tennessee Moltisanti,” however, is the first time where the character earns our empathy.

 The episode begins in Chris’ dreams, which is a strange feel at first.
 It quickly turns out to be the best dream sequence so far—a very surreal and uneasy atmosphere marks the scene.
 He’s being haunted by Emil Kolar, dead man he killed back in the pilot, and it’s driving him paranoid.

 Chris spends his free time working on a movie script, “Made Man.”
 This is his true passion.
 The movies are something Chris loves deeply but it’s obvious that his writing abilities are trash.
 Besides, he thought the computer would do most of it.
 His low self-esteem is only amplified when a news report refers to the now-deceased Brendan Filone as a soldier/Soprano family associate.
 Even with Adriana there to cheer him up, Chris starts to fall into a depressive funk.